 Work culture in Algeria

 Algerian business structures are hierarchical and formal.
-Business revolves around personal relationships, and expats will therefore need to develop and nurture relationships and trust with their new Algerian colleagues.
+Business revolves around personal relationships, and you’ll therefore need to develop and nurture relationships and trust with your new Algerian colleagues.

-Proficiency in French or Arabic will be beneficial for those seeking work in Algeria.
+Proficiency in French or Arabic is beneficial when working in Algeria.
 Communication is generally indirect, and the emphasis on maintaining harmony and saving face can sometimes lead to ambiguity in communication.
-The flexible approach to time in Algeria may also require adjustment for expats accustomed to stricter scheduling.
+The flexible approach to time in Algeria may also require adjustment if you’re accustomed to stricter scheduling.

-Appearances are important in the Algerian corporate world, and expats should dress formally in Western-style business attire.
-Women are advised to dress modestly, covering their shoulders and legs, but traditional clothing like hijabs or abayas is not a strict requirement.
+Appearances are important in the Algerian corporate world, and formal Western-style business attire is preferred.
+Women are advised to dress modestly, covering their shoulders and legs, but traditional clothing, like hijabs or abayas, is not a strict requirement.

 A handshake is the usual greeting in business circles.
 Typically, men do not initiate handshakes with women; however, some women may extend their hands first.
 It's best to wait for a woman to extend her hand first when greeting.